ozkary/web-engineering/README.md

 - **Introduction:**
   - What is React
+  - What is Next.js
+  - What is Node.js
   - Building a project via CLI
   - Basics of React (components, state, props)
   - Virtual DOM and React's rendering process